pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 There are many things which could cause your site to exceed the request timeout limit.
 The first step to fixing any problem is to identify the root cause.

-## Administrative Pages
+## Administrative Pages in Drupal

-It is unfortunately possible for some normal administrative operations to outlast the request timeout.
-In Drupal, submitting the modules page, manually running cron, running update.php, or flushing caches can be extremely slow operations on Drupal powered sites with large numbers of modules and/or a lot of data and activity.
+It is unfortunately possible for some normal administrative operations to outlast the request timeout in Drupal.
+Submitting the modules page, manually running cron, running update.php, or flushing caches can be extremely slow operations on Drupal powered sites with large numbers of modules and/or a lot of data and activity.

 If you are seeing request timeouts for administrative operations, you may be able to address this by optimizing your application, or by using a work-around (see below).